aquarius0x1000/Saturn/README.md

 - deimos - Very basic file I/O, supports string backed files, and a binary-to-text encoding, base32*.

-Work in progress:

 - prometheus - Serialization and deserialization library.

 Planned for the future: